INTERNATIONAL HYPNOSIS SCHOOL

 What This Book Is

-It does not ask you to be patient, fair, or transparent with someone who has shown you, repeatedly, what he does with those things.
+It does not ask you to be patient, fair, or transparent with someone who has repeatedly shown you what he does with those things.
 It does not pretend that gentle communication fixes coercive control.
-It gives you the actual mechanics: how to recognize what's happening, why your own brain feels foggy and unreliable, what to do about it today, and how to build toward a real exit without waiting for permission, rescue, or an apology that isn't coming.
+It gives you the actual mechanics: how to recognize what is happening, why your own brain feels foggy and unreliable, what to do about it today, and how to build toward a real exit without waiting for permission, rescue, or an apology that is not coming.

 This book does not require you to leave today.
-It asks you to start seeing clearly, stop blaming yourself, and start building quietly, strategically, toward the day you're ready.
+It asks you to start seeing clearly, stop blaming yourself, and begin building quietly and strategically toward the day you are ready.

 Who This Is For

-This book is for you if you've started to suspect that what's happening in your home isn't really about appetite, or budgeting, or your cooking — and you're standing somewhere in the confusion before you have words for any of it yet.
+This book is for you if you have started to suspect that what is happening in your home is not really about appetite, budgeting, or your cooking — and you are standing somewhere in the confusion before you have words for any of it yet.

-This book exists to help you move through that confusion and start naming what you're actually experiencing.
+It exists to help you move through that confusion and start naming what you are actually experiencing.
 It is a validation of your experience: it is not just in your head.
-You are not being petty, or resentful, or imagining things.
-What you've noticed is real, and it has a name, and you are not the only woman who has ever stood at her own stove doing this exact math.
+You are not being petty, resentful, or paranoid.
+What you have noticed is real, and it has a name.
+You are not the only woman who has ever stood at her own stove doing this exact math.

-This is a book for the space in between — between knowing that something is genuinely wrong, and the day you actually leave.
-While you are mapping your way out, on your own timeline, the strategies in here can help you gain a little more leverage at your own kitchen table and make the time in between a little more survivable.
+This is a book for the space in between — between knowing that something is genuinely wrong and the day you actually leave.
+While you are mapping your way out, on your own timeline, the strategies in here can help you gain a little more leverage at your own kitchen table and make the time in between more survivable.

 This is the long, exhausting, unglamorous work of seeing clearly and getting steady while you build your way out.

-You don't need to give anything to get this book.
-I don't even ask for your email.
-If it helps you, I'd only ask one thing: if you know another woman standing at her own kitchen table doing the same quiet math you've been doing, send it to her.
+This book is free.
+If it helps you, I ask only one thing: if you know another woman standing at her own kitchen table doing the same quiet math, send it to her.

 — Guzalia Davis